Where to Eat in Tamarindo

 Tico To Go (Facebook)

 Tico To Go is one of the best things that ever happened to Tamarindo.
 Almost every restaurant in Tamarindo is available to you and they will order it, pick it up and deliver it to you for a very nominal fee.
-Call them up, place your order and head back to the pool, it’ll be there in about 30 minutes.
+Call them up, place your order and head back to the pool, it’ll be there in about 30-45 minutes.
 You can order online and view menus at http://ticotogo.com/ or call them at tico-togo (8426-8646) to place a phone order.
 Excellent and fast service.
+They’re closed on Sundays so plan ahead for those Sunday night meals you don’t feel like cooking.